Living with POTS: Embracing Change, Travel, Challenges, and Gratitude

 Living with POTS means trekking is challenging but still doable!

-Living with POTS means trekking the Inca Trail is challenging, but still achievable!
+Living with POTS means trekking the Salkantay and Inca Trail is challenging, but still achievable!

 Sleeping on the airport floor - Living with POTS and fatigue

-The crazy fatigue that accompanies living with POTS sometimes leaves you no choice but to sleep on the airport floor. 🙁
+The crazy fatigue that accompanies living with POTS sometimes leaves you no choice but to lie flat in inappropriate places. 🙁

 Living with POTS symptoms - a fainting spell.